manojmanikandan7/regret/README.md

 - Difficult to apply empirically across diverse problem landscapes;
 - Primarily suited to convergence-time arguments rather than characterising *quality* of intermediate solutions.
 - A good indicator of bounds to sample (or 'drift' toward) the optimum;
-  however, it does not provide information on the asymtotic performance of the algorithm
+  however, it does not provide information on the asymptotic performance of the algorithm

 This project investigates whether **regret**, a metric borrowed from reinforcement learning (utilized in online learning and bandits), can serve as a practical, empirically-grounded alternative for characterising algorithm behaviour across the same domain.
 Three forms of regret are tracked: